James Arthur

 Heinlein Hosting

-This data processor does the following activities for me: Heinlein Hosting are the provider of Mailbox, my email provider and secure document storage.
+This data processor does the following activities for me: Heinlein Hosting provides Mailbox.org, which hosts my business email communications and provides secure cloud document storage (WebDAV).
+This storage is used to sync and back up client coaching files.
 They are based in Germany.

 Others I share personal information with